Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

+\begin{remark} By Definitions \ref{def:computon}, \ref{def:interface} and \ref{def:trivial-computon}, it is easy to see that a unit computon is an entity with exactly one port ${p \in P^+\cap P^-}$ with ${c(p)=0}$, i.e., it consists of only one control port that is inport and outport simultaneously.
+Ports in ${(P^+\cap P^-)\cup(s(I)\cap t(O))}$ are referred to as inoutports. \end{remark}

-When a computon has exactly one computation unit to which all typed ports are attached, we say it is \emph{primitive}.
-Like trivials, a primitive one has all ports at the interface, with the restriction that each inport is connected to the unique unit via a single inflow and that each outport is linked to the unit through a single outflow.
-This restriction is given by the injectivity condition of the functions $s$ and $t$, prescribed by Definition \ref{def:primitive-computon}.
+When a computon has exactly one computation unit to which all ports are attached, we say it is \emph{primitive} (see Fig. \ref{fig:examples-intro}b).
+Like trivials, a primitive has all ports at the interface, with the restriction that each inport is connected to the unique unit via a single inflow and outports are linked to the unit through a single outflow.
+This is enforced by the injectivity condition on the functions $s$ and $t$ in Definition \ref{def:primitive-computon}.

 \begin{definition} A computon $\lambda$ is primitive if ${|U|=1}$, ${P\cong I\sqcup O}$ and $s$ and $t$ are injective. \end{definition}